Cyclone Dinah

-According to a study, Dinah caused the largest waves being observed in the southern part of Queensland in centuries.
+According to a study, Dinah caused the largest waves observed in southern Queensland in centuries.
 The system also inflicted extensive damage on Heron Island during its passage to the southern part of the state, starting with the flooding of massive north-easterly swellings and a day later with heavy winds.
 Although Dinah remained offshore, its outer rainbands caused heavy rains and gusty winds that uprooted trees, starting from Rockhampton Region to Grafton in New South Wales.
 Some residential institutions lost their roofs due to the wind, while banana and sugarcane crops were destroyed and inundated by floodwaters.
 Severe erosions were reported in Emu Park and Maryborough-Bundaberg areas.
 Massive rainfall amounts were recorded in some parts of Queensland, New South Wales and New Zealand's North Island as the extratropical remnant.
 Storm surges were also seen on Sunshine Coast, Queensland.
 Tourists on Lord Howe Island were stranded by the storm, while many residents had to be rescued on different beaches due to large swells.
 A man in North Island in New Zealand was feared drowned due to Dinah, while another was missing due to his car being submerged in floods.
 The damage was described as severe, but the numerical amounts were unknown.